christianandredietrich/iOS-SDK/advanced.md

 This property sets the window color.

-If the value isnil, the window color will be rendered in the default content defined value or transparent if it is not defined.
+If the value is nil, the window color will be rendered in the default content defined value or transparent if it is not defined.

 > **Note** In case of CEA608 caption, NXCaptionView::use CEA608CustomView should be set to YES to use this property.